Trust Jesus

 Our family moves into new neighborhoods and multiplies the good news of Jesus

-The Early Years The Common Place Church is not necessarily a “new” church as of 2009.
-The Common Place is a continuation and new expression of a church that has been in Lock Haven since 1938; it actually began life as the Fairview Community Alliance Church.
-In 1938, The Williamsport Gospel Crusaders held revival meetings in the area and the guest speaker was the District Super Intendent for the Christian & Missionary Alliance Church, headquartered, at the time, in Williamsport, PA.
-After successful meetings in Lock Haven, there was a desire to plant a church and the District Super Intendent appointed his brother, Rev. Paul Conley to head up the charge.
+The Early Years The Common Place is a continuation and new expression of a church that has been in Lock Haven since 1938; it actually began life as the Fairview Community Alliance Church.
+In 1938, The Williamsport Gospel Crusaders held revival meetings in the area and the guest speaker was the District Superintendent for the Christian & Missionary Alliance Church, headquartered, at the time, in Williamsport, PA.
+After successful meetings in Lock Haven, there was a desire to plant a church and the District Superintendent appointed his brother, Rev. Paul Conley to head up the charge.
 In 1939, the church was formed and began to meet in the Pastor’s home in Lockport for a time and then moved to a storefront in Mill Hall.

 A Growing Era A few years later, the church purchased a lot in Lock Haven at the corner of Peach St. and S. Fairview St. and then relocated an army barracks onto the property and held services there for the next 20 years.
 In 1964, the church was finally able to build a permanent church building and over the following 23 years, experienced fruit both in their adult and children’s ministries.